 Liver

-This food can have approximately 4 g of creatine per kilo, but we have to be very careful when consuming it since it has a high volume of fat and we must consume it in moderation.
+This food can have approximately 4 g of CK per kilo, but we have to be very careful when consuming it since it has a high volume of fat and we must consume it in moderation.
 Another benefit offered by this food is its high content of vitamin B12.

 Pork